 There’s a quote that gets tossed around from time to time that reads, “In the world of branding, being everywhere is gold.”
 In the world of advertising, however, I’m not sure that’s true.

 Watching other businesses (or, in some cases, competitors within your industry) invest in new marketing channels can tempt even the most careful marketer to follow suit.
-The data-driven marketer, however, understands which channels are the most effective platforms for reaching their target audience with the right message at the right time.
+The data-driven leader, however, understands which channels are the most effective platforms for reaching their target audience with the right message at the right time.

-Rather than splitting your ad spend evenly across multiple channels, take a look at your traffic and conversion data to understand where you should be scaling your investment and where you should be scaling down.
+Rather than splitting your ad spend evenly across multiple channels, take a look at your traffic and conversion data to understand where you should be scaling up your investment and where you should be scaling down.

 Marketers in organizations of all sizes are working with a finite amount of time and treasure.

 Reducing your investment in non-performant digital advertising channels is an easy way to ensure that your ad spend isn’t being wasted.